robpetrosino/0j7gZh5Nzt0rLndr/README.md

 # Conclusion

-In this project, I leveraged the power of machine learning and employed the decision tree recursive algorithm to construct a robust and highly accurate ML classifier.
-The main goal was to predict the customers' satisfaction of the services providedd, and we achieved an accuracy of 74% in the KNN and Decision Tree models.
+In this project, I leveraged the power of machine learning and employed the decision tree recursive algorithm to construct a robust, feature-efficient, and highly accurate ML classifier.
+The main goal was to predict the customers' satisfaction of the services provided.
+The model achieves an accuracy of 74% with both the KNN and Decision Tree models.